Haldane's asymptotics for supercritical branching processes in an iid random environment: Introduction and main result

 \section{Introduction and main result}

 In the early twentieth century Fisher \cite{Fisher1923}, Haldane \cite{Haldane1927} and Wright \cite{Wright1931} studied the survival probability of a beneficial mutant gene in large populations.
-They argued that as long as the mutant is sufficiently rare and the selective advantage is small the number of mutants should evolve like a slightly supercritical Galton-Watson process.
-As Haldane concluded, the probability $\pi$ of ultimate survival obeys the asymptotics
+They argued that, as long as the mutant is sufficiently rare and the selective advantage is small, the number of mutants should evolve like a slightly supercritical Galton-Watson process (GWP).
+As Haldane concluded, the probability $\pi$ of ultimate survival should obey the asymptotics

 for small $\eps>0$, where $1+\eps$ is the offspring expectation and $\sigma^2$ the offspring variance.
 This approximation gained a lot of attention in the literature, see \cite{Patwa2008} for an overview.
-For Galton-Watson processes this asymptotics was considered among others by Kolmogorov \cite{Kolmogorov1938}, Eshel \cite{Eshel1981}, Athreya \cite{Athreya1992} and Hoppe \cite{Hoppe1992}.
+For GWPs this asymptotics was considered among others by Kolmogorov \cite{Kolmogorov1938}, Eshel \cite{Eshel1981}, Athreya \cite{Athreya1992} and Hoppe \cite{Hoppe1992}.

-In this paper we consider the same problem, and study the asymptotic survival probability of a slightly supercritical branching process in a random environment.
-As it turns out Haldane's asymptotics holds true as well for branching processes in an iid random environment, as long as one keeps away from subcritical behaviour.
-This might come as a surprise, since the companioning Kolmogorov asymptotics for critical Galton-Watson processes does not turn up in the case of an iid random environment \cite{Geiger2000}.
+In this paper we consider the asymptotic survival probability of a slightly supercritical branching process in a random environment.
+As it turns out Haldane's asymptotics remains valid for such processes in case of an iid random environment, as long as one keeps away from the domain of subcritical behaviour.
+This might come as a surprise, since the accompanying Kolmogorov asymptotics for the survival probability of critical GWPs fails in the case of an iid random environment \cite{Geiger2000}.
 Close to subcriticality one observes a smooth adaption of Haldane's formula.

-Let us recall the notion of a branching process in random environment.
+Let us recall the notion of a branching process in random environment (BPRE).
 Denote by $\mathcal{P}(\N_0)$ the space of all probability measures on $\N_0=\{0,1,2,...\}$.
-For $f\in \mathcal{P}(\N_0)$ it is convenient to identify the measure $f$ with its probability generating function

-where $f[z]$ denotes the weight of $f$ in $z \in \N_0$.
-The mean and the second factorial moment can be expressed through the generating functions as

-Endow the space of probability measures $\mathcal{P}(\N_0)$ with the total variation metric and the induced Borel-$\sigma$-algebra.
-This allows to consider random probability measures on $\mathcal{P}(\N_0)$, therefore we may introduce a random environment $V=(F_1,F_2,...)$, that is a sequence of random probability measures.
-Here, we consider branching process in an iid random environment, in this case the environment $V=(F_1,F_2,...)$ consists of independent copies of a random measure $F$.
-As before we can express the random mean and random second factorial moment as
+Endow $\mathcal{P}(\N_0)$ with the total variation metric and the induced Borel-$\sigma$-algebra.
+This allows to consider random probability measures on $\mathcal{P}(\N_0)$, namely random variables $P$ with values in $\mathcal{P}(\N_0)$.
+Relevant quantities related to a random measure $P$ are its (random) mean and (random) second factorial moment,